DouniaBK/joe_and_the_chick/README.md

 * Code
 * Developer

-## UX
+## Goals
 ### How to play

-This game is meant to be played in between breaks to relax, have fun and do something that doesn't require mental exhaustion and take the players mind of a stressful day.
+This game is meant to be played in between breaks to relax, have fun and do something that doesn't require mental exhaustion and take the player's mind off a stressful day.

-The game revolves around the character of Joe Tribiani from Friends.
+The game revolves around the character of Joe Tribbiani from Friends.
 The Snake (▓) plays the role of Joe, the ultimate player, who has to:

     * Catch a chick (🐤) to score points
     * Eat a pastrami Sandwich (🌯) to regain force and score 2 points